awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 + You can't share an Aurora DB cluster with other AWS accounts unless the cluster is in an `ACTIVE` state\.
 + You can't rename an Aurora DB cluster that's been shared with other AWS accounts\.
 +  You can't create a cross\-account clone of a cluster that is encrypted with the default RDS key\.
-+ You can't create non\-encrypted clones in one AWS account from encrypted Aurora DB clusters that have been shared by another AWS account\.
-The cluster owner must grant permission to access the source cluster's AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
++ You can't create nonencrypted clones in one AWS account from encrypted Aurora DB clusters that have been shared by another AWS account\.
+The cluster owner must grant permission to access the source cluster's AWS KMS key\.
 However, you can use a different key when you create the clone\.

 ### Allowing other AWS accounts to clone your cluster<a name="Aurora.Managing.Clone.CrossAccount.yours"></a>